PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unambiguous while both still invoke the same owner with only ModelIR.
 Neither counter is consumed by reconciliation, and execution order, rewrite guards, pruning behavior, and generated artifacts remain unchanged.

+Immediately before the first staged slice/pad/concat result, the indexed affine post-ADD owner reports one fixed rewrite counter and prunes only after a positive rewrite.
+Three direct production calls use this owner.
+Strict characterization selects only the first call, between the channel-slice cluster and `_pre_terminal_affine_slice_pad_concat_stats`, for a future `_pre_terminal_affine_post_add_stats` assignment.
+The other two direct calls and the orchestrated occurrence remain unchanged.